-Absurdly Expensive Food and Drink
+Most Expensive Food

 A dinner at Bangkok’s Dome Restaurant in the Lebua Hotel has been billed as the most expensive in the world.
 Held in February 2007, the meal carried a price tag of $30,000, not including taxes and tip.

-The 10-course feast assembled by six of the world’s most celebrated chefs attracted 15 high-flyers from the business worlds of Asia and the United States.
-Although ABC News reported that “Ten would-be Japanese diners cancelled after a New Year’s Eve bombing in Bangkok killed three people.”
+The 10-course feast assembled by six of the world’s most celebrated chefs attracted 15 high-flyers from the business worlds of Asia and the United States—although ABC News reported that “Ten would-be Japanese diners cancelled after a New Year’s Eve bombing in Bangkok killed three people.”

 The menu included: scallops, lobster, kobe beef, guinea fowl, lamb, and pigeon.
-The whole washed down with rare wines and the finest champagne.
+The whole was washed down with rare wines and the finest champagne.

 Good Meals Should Start With an Aperitif